-We’ll meet in one of Seattle’s rose gardens and work slowly, paying attention to how a photograph begins before the camera comes up.
+We’ll meet in one of Seattle’s dahlia gardens and work slowly, paying attention to how a photograph begins before the camera comes up.

 Some comfort with your camera is helpful, but the emphasis is on seeing rather than gear or technical formulas.